-When opened, the splitdoor swings backward and the tailgate swings backward and up.
+When it is opened, the splitdoor swings upward and outward to the rear.
 Ensure that there is sufficient clearance.

 To prevent accidentally locking yourself out, do not place the key down in the cargo bay.
-If the tailgate/splitdoor was locked before opening, it will be locked again after it is closed.
-Before and after each trip, check that the tailgate/splitdoor has not been inadvertently unlocked.
+If the splitdoor was locked before opening, it will be locked again after it is closed.

+Before and after each trip, check that the splitdoor has not been inadvertently unlocked. ◀